CSIRO-enviro-informatics/ckan/README.rst

 Installs a selection of existing and custom plugins for DAMC data audits via modifications to the ckan-entrypoint.sh Provides a backup and restore mechanisms leveraging the docker-compose deployment

+At the moment the main branch for this fork is the damc there is no master branch in this fork

-Details of deployment are in contrib/docker/README.md
+Futher details of deployment and development are in contrib/docker/README.md the documentation below is from the standard CKAN README.rst

 CKAN: The Open Source Data Portal Software